Complex-Value Spatio-temporal Graph Convolutional Neural Networks and its Applications to Electric Power Systems AI

 \subsubsection{Transferability of Cplx-STGCN Regarding Topology Changes}

-In this section, we validate the transferability of the proposed Cplx-STGCN against the topology changes, which are defined as the new environment.
-Retraining a new model based on the new environment is time-consuming.
-To handle this problem, we only keep the trained parameters and modify the GSO of Cplx-STGCN corresponding to the topology changes of power grids.
+In this section, we validate the transferability of the proposed Cplx-STGCN against the topology changes.
+Retraining a new model based on the new topology is time-consuming.
+To handle this problem, we keep the trained parameters unchanged and modify the GSO of Cplx-STGCN corresponding to the topology changes of power grids.
 In this simulation, we trip one line of power grids as the new topology.
-The results are shown in Fig. \ref{fig2} and \ref{fig4}, which indicates that Cplx-STGCN perform well in the new environment.
-However, the fully-connected neural networks do not adapt to the new environment well.
+The results are shown in Fig. \ref{fig2} and \ref{fig4}, which indicates that Cplx-STGCN performs well in the new topology.
+However, the fully-connected neural networks do not adapt to the new topology well.
 This is because the GSO captures the topology changes while the fully-connected neural networks do not have this property.